ghkhashayar/docs/docs/widgets.md

 `param: Illuminate\Database\Eloquent\Model $model`: Model item to save data on that.

-function before any store will called.
+function before any store will be called.

 #### postStore